How Your Front Wheel Hub Works

 Wheel Bearing Seals

-The spacers on the left and right of the hub connect the bearings to the axle mounts, and keep the wheel positioned on the axle.
+The spacers on the left and right of the wheel hub connect the bearings to the axle mounts and keep the wheel positioned on the axle.

 Spacers need to be an exact length.
 If they are too short, your forks will bend in as you torque the axle nut.
 This will lead to fork binding and premature wear.

-The axle holds all the parts of the hub, and connects them to the forks.
+The axle holds all the parts of the wheel hub and connects them to the forks.

-The axle nut holds the hub together when mounted on the forks.
-The axle nut must be torqued to manufacturer specs to allow the hub to work correctly.
+The axle nut holds the wheel hub together when mounted on the forks.
+The axle nut must be torqued to manufacturer specs to allow the wheel hub to work correctly.

-If the nut is too lose, the spacers and seals will spin, causing damage to the axle.
+If the nut is too loose, the spacers and seals will spin, causing damage to the axle.

 If the nut is too tight, it may warp the inner bearing race, destroying your bearings.